konsumer/tplink-mcu/README.md

 Control tplink smart light devices with nodemcu

-# NOT COMPLETE

-I'm still working on it.

 # This is not ready yet

 I wanted a light way to connect to wifi and control lights with an embedded device.
 This will let you mess with your devices with a $3 nodemcu.